pmcgrenery/WxBrief/README.md

 [StackOverflow Array Check](https://stackoverflow.com/questions/8217419/how-to-determine-if-javascript-array-contains-an-object-with-an-attribute-that-e).
 Code from this post was used to check if an airport the user is entering already exists in the airport list.

 [StackOverflow Smooth Scroll](https://stackoverflow.com/questions/4249353/jquery-scroll-to-bottom-of-the-page).
 Used code from this post to smooth the scrolling action on the page.

+[AVWX API Docs](https://avwx.docs.apiary.io/#reference/0).
+Code from the documentation section of the AVWX API was used to implement the API calls.

 # Acknowledgements